Skip navigation menu

 Support local small business owners and non-profits

 Our local businesses and non-profits are essential to the fabric of Truckee life, and we need to support and partner with them.
 We need a Truckee where anyone can start a business and thrive, and where we celebrate the unique, funky ideas that make Truckee.
-We need to ensure we listen to the problems that small businesses and non-profits are facing, and then take steps to address them.

 Speed up permitting processes